 The Division of Statewide Planning website provides downloadable copies of past and present monthly e-newsletters, the Unified Planning Work Program (UPWP), the STIP, and the LRTP, as well as most studies and reports produced by the Division of Statewide Planning.
-In addition, there is the contact us link that will take visitors to a listing of the Division of Statewide Planning staff member's direct email and telephone contact information for additional information.
-The Website Home page provides a link for visitors to sign up to receive notification of public hearings.
+In addition, there is a staff listing link that will take visitors to a listing of the Division of Statewide Planning staff member's direct email and telephone contact information for additional information.
+The Division's website home page provides a link for visitors to sign up to receive notification of public hearings.